-I have a jar of this hot honey recipe on my counter at all times.
-I stopped buying it when I saw it was selling for fifteen bucks a bottle, because it’s a joke to make at home.
-The entire process is just warming up honey with pepper flakes.
-The only way to mess it up is to get impatient and crank the heat.
-Don’t do that.
-I’ve burned a batch before and it tastes awful.
-Low heat is the whole secret.
+I always have a jar of this hot honey recipe on my desk, so I stopped buying it when I saw it selling for fifteen dollars a bottle, because it’s really easy to make at home.
+The whole process is just heating honey with chili flakes, and the only way to mess it up is by being impatient and turning up the heat.
+Don’t do that — Low heat is the key.

 Ingredients for Your Hot Honey Recipe